Damn Small Linux 2024

 DSL 2024 currently only ships with two window managers: Fluxbox and JWM.
 Both are lightweight, fairly intuitive, and easy to use.

-DSL has three X-based web browsers:
+DSL has four X-based web browsers:

-• BadWolf (light, security-oriented, fully HTML5 compatible)
+• Firefox-esr (Extended Support Release, fully HTML5 compatible)

 • Dillo (super-light GUI browser)